parse-community/docs/Migrating-an-Existing-Parse-App.md

 #### Schema

 Schema validation is built in.
-Retrieving the schema via API is not supported.
+Retrieving the schema via API is available.

 #### Session Features